Scott Pendlebury: 2020

-In round 18 of the 2020 season, he broke the Collingwood record for most VFL/AFL games played, as well as most games as captain.
+In Round 18 of the 2020 season, he broke the Collingwood record for most VFL/AFL games played, as well as most games as captain.

+2022

+Pendlebury was awarded the AFLPA best captain award for the second time in his career, having previously won it in 2020.
+At the end of the 2022 season, he stood down as Collingwood captain after nine years in the role, the longest captaincy in the club's history.

 2023

 Pendlebury resigned his post as captain of Collingwood after the 2022 AFL season.
 In Round 17 of the 2023 AFL season, Pendlebury broke the VFL/AFL all-time disposal record, surpassing Robert Harvey.
 As a premiership player in the 2023 AFL Grand Final, Pendlebury broke his 13-year-long premiership drought, alongside Steele Sidebottom, which is a league record between premierships.
 This game also saw Pendlebury draw level with Gordon Coventry for the most AFL finals played at Collingwood, with 31 apiece.

 2024

 In 2024, Pendlebury became the first VFL/AFL player to reach 10,000 disposals.
-In round 21 of the 2024 AFL season, in Collingwood's game against Carlton, Pendlebury became the sixth player in VFL/AFL history to play 400 games.
+In Round 21 of the 2024 AFL season, in Collingwood's game against Carlton, Pendlebury became the sixth player in VFL/AFL history to play 400 games.
+Also during 2024, Pendlebury accepted a $2,500 fine after an off-the-ball incident in which he struck Brisbane Lions midfielder Lachie Neale in the stomach in a third-quarter passage of play.
+Pendlebury apologised to Neale after the match, saying "retaliator always gets caught, my mum taught me that — I got sucked in tonight."

+2025

+Pendlebury confirmed he would play on for a 20th season in 2025, signing a one-year contract extension, entering the season on 403 career games.
+Across the 2025 season he was managed carefully through interstate trips, sitting out the Round 9 trip to Perth as part of the club's planned workload management of the veteran, although he still played 22 games throughout the season, including finals.